joao-martins-inf/Asynchronous_Event-Driven/README.md

 # Asynchronous Event Driven

----
-in this repo we will delve deeper into how Node implements event driven programming.
+In this repo we will delve deeper into how Node implements event driven programming.
 We will begin by unpacking the ideas and theories that event-driven languages and environments derive from and grapple with, in an effort to clear away misconceptions and encourage mastery.